afv22/airflow/README.md

-# Airflow
+# My Airflow DAGs

-Pipelines run by my personal Airflow instance.
+Details are included in project READMEs.

 ## Projects